piotrplenik/clean-code-php/README.md

 ### Function arguments (2 or fewer ideally)

-Limiting the amount of function parameters is incredibly important because it makes testing your function easier.
+Limiting the number of function parameters is incredibly important because it makes testing your function easier.
 Having more than three leads to a combinatorial explosion where you have to test tons of different cases with each separate argument.

-Zero arguments is the ideal case.
-One or two arguments is ok, and three should be avoided.
+Zero arguments are the ideal case.
+One or two arguments are ok, and three should be avoided.
 Anything more than that should be consolidated.
 Usually, if you have more than two arguments then your function is trying to do too much.
 In cases where it's not, most of the time a higher-level object will suffice as an argument.